Bright Start 529 College Savings Plan Benefits

 Bright Start 529 College Savings Plan: Highlights and Benefits

 Bright Start Highly Rated!

 Morningstar annually rates 529 college savings programs.
 Bright Start has been rated as one of the top 529 plans in the nation.
-For two consecutive years, Bright Start has earned a Gold medal from Morningstar – the highest consumer rating given to college savings programs.
+For three consecutive years, Bright Start has earned a Gold medal from Morningstar – the highest consumer rating given to college savings programs.
 See what else Morningstar had to say about Bright Start.

 Bright Start is proud to present a wide variety of investment options.
 Investors can select from six age-based portfolios, six target portfolios, and 16 Individual Fund Portfolios.
 These investment options are from a number of well-respected mutual fund families including: Vanguard, T. Rowe Price, Dodge & Cox, DFA, and more.
 Learn more about Bright Start investment options.